dankuck/dankuck.github.io/_posts/2021-04-03-trumans-map-5-loss-aversion.md

 “Kenneth Turan of the <i>Los Angeles Times</i> wrote that ‘[Bolt] also has an intriguing plot along the lines of: What if the Truman Show starred a dog?
 It’s a story that’ll touch your heart and remind you just how lucky Bolt and Truman are.’”

+Ha!
+Lucky.
+If I needed confirmation that the world was against me, here it was.
 I used my broken pen to underline the passage in case I needed to come back later.
 I wanted to keep reading, but I estimated that there was little value in a comparison of my life and that of a cartoon dog.
 If I had time I would come back to this later.

 The next entry was <i>Carbon Concrete</i>.

-Carbon concrete, commonly called Ugly Betty from its Russian name Uglerodnyy Beton, is a building material combining carbon and concrete.
+“Carbon concrete, commonly called Ugly Betty from its Russian name Uglerodnyy Beton, is a building material combining carbon and concrete.
 The method of combining these materials is only known within the Soviet Union where it was developed.
-The only place Ugly Betty is used outside of the USSR is in the dome structure that protects Seahaven Island, Florida, the filming location of <i>The Truman Show</i>.
+The only place Ugly Betty exists outside of the USSR is in the dome structure that protects Seahaven Island, Florida, the filming location of <i>The Truman Show</i>.

-The carbon structure of Ugly Betty gives it a strength which has been compared to diamond.
+“The carbon structure of Ugly Betty gives it a strength which has been compared to diamond.
 Its true strength has not been tested in the US or reported in any publication.
 Russia takes measures to ensure the other countries and corporations involved with <i>The Truman Show</i> cannot examine it: first by covering the Ugly Betty in standard concrete, and second by keeping an oversight team in place at all times.
-This measure is ordinary, as the town also hosts oversight teams from the other governments that dedicated secret technologies to the Florida Dome project.
+This measure is ordinary, as the town also hosts oversight teams from the other governments that contributed secret technologies to the Florida Dome project.”

 Nestled next to the text was a photo of an impossibly large orange dome with a leaf painted on top and the stylized text “Seahaven Island, A Florida Dome City”.